 This might seem like simple advice, but ignoring the three impressions rule – supportive, helpful, and entertaining – can make you nearly invisible on social media, and therefore lacking in your media influence capabilities.
 Posting about your upcoming exhibitions and ongoing work is important, but continuing to engage with others in the community in meaningful ways will build the foundation for future interactions which can lead to ever greater connections and opportunities.
 By connecting with others visible in the arts, you’ll gain attention with critics and influencers in the art news media who are tuned into what’s relevant in the art world.
 They’ll begin to notice your name, associate it with your personal brand, and eventually, your announcements for future exhibitions will rise to the top of the pile for feature articles.
 This way, you’ve not only managed to be a constructive community member but also be more recognizable as a working artist who brings solutions and whose work is worthy of media influence.

-What is your artist email blast missing?
-Think about it – simply, whose emails do you open?
-If it’s a gallery you want to show with or an art critic you admire, odds are you’ll open it right away.
-Beyond the capacity of the email’s author, however, what features truly make an artist email blast special?
-Consider entertaining and helpful ways to structure your artist email blast, instead of spending minimal time on it just to get information to your contacts, is the most constructive approach.
+Let’s consider your e-blast or artist newsletter.
+What content will make yours special and a must-open?
+Consider entertaining and helpful ways to structure your artist e-blast, instead of spending minimal time on it just to get information to your contacts, is the most constructive approach.
 Most importantly – make it topical.
 Is there a current event happening in the art world or national news that you can tie into?
 Does your work somehow relate to current events?
 If your work directly responds to current political trends, for example, this should be evident early on in the artist email blast, or even in the title.
 Making a catchy title that makes evident that you are in tune with current events as a working artist in the field will serve as encouragement for others to pay attention to the email’s contents.